-Ivanhoe advised the QPs that Ivanhoe had pro-rata paid the required annual superficiary rights for the Exploitation Permits to the DRC Government, as this pre-payment was a precondition of grant of the permits.
-The annual superficiary rights are due by 31 March of each year; Tax on the area of mining concessions is due by 1 February of each year.
-Ivanhoe advised the QPs that the required payments for 2018 were made for the three abovementioned Exploitation Permits and for Exploration Permit 703, and that Kamoa Copper SA has paid the required fees at the date of this report.
+Ivanhoe advised the QPs that Ivanhoe had pro-rata paid the required annual superficiary rights for the Exploitation Permits to the DRC Government, as this pre-payment was a pre-condition of grant of the permits.
+The annual superficiary rights are due by 31 March of each year; Tax on the area of mining concessions is due by 31 January of each year.
+Ivanhoe advised the QPs that the required payments for 2019 and 2020 were made for the three above-mentioned Exploitation Permits and for Exploration Permit 703.